 Best practice is to avoid construction on permafrost or provide good insulation to the ground and/or build on stalks.

-You can find another post on permafrost damage /a>, and posts on Alaska phenomena like faults and pink light in winter.
-The series Focus Alaska goes up weekly on Monday.
-When you like to read about Alaksa life style, get a subscription to High Latitude Style to never miss a post.
+When you like to read about Alaksa life style and/or are interested in Alaska insider travel tips, get a subscription to High Latitude Style to never miss a post.

 OOTD – Alaska summer work outfit

 This outfit features a sheath dress dressed down with an utility jacket and low heel pumps.
 The scarf adds a pop of color, but picks up the color of the jacket and pumps.
 Thus, the color becomes part of the look that overall has a neutral feel color wise.
 More on styling non-boring looks with neutrals.

 Mölders, N., and Romanovsky, V. E. (2006), Long-term evaluation of the Hydro-Thermodynamic Soil-Vegetation Scheme’s frozen ground/permafrost component using observations at Barrow, Alaska, J. Geophys.
 Res., 111, D04105, doi:10.1029/2005JD005957.